Anastasis-Lolas/hy-340/phaseC/REAME.md

 # Description

+### What We Support:

+- arithmetic expressions
+- boolean expressions (AND, OR, NOT)
+- if-else and loops,
+- Function calls
+- Method calls
+- Expression evaluation with short-circuiting for booleans

-# Project Overview
+# Project code Overview
-The parser:
-- Tables initialized once at the start.
-- Tracks and prints the grammar rules.
-- Constructs and updates a symbol table as identifiers appear.
-- Prints the Final symbol table with each scope.

-# symtable.h and symtablehash.cpp
+# quads.cpp and quads.h
-Implements a hash table for storing symbols (variables, functions).
-- Uses buckets and each bucket is a linked list of hashNode entries.
-- Fast insert and lookup by identifier name.
-To be precise, the SymTable_lookup function searches for a symbol in the hash table and returns it only if it is currently active.
-- Stores symbol (type, scope, line).
+Handles generation and storage of intermediate code (quads).
+- defines the structure of quads and  opcodes
+- generates quads with emit function.
+- provides functions to patch labels (patchlabel), manage lists for control flow (patchlist, mergelist) and loops.

-# scopelist.cpp
+# expression.h
-Tracks symbols by scope using a vector of lists.
-- Each index = one scope level.
-- Allows scope-based lookups and visibility control.
-- Initializes library functions at global scope.
+- defines the expr structure.
+- Stores expression data, including symbol table entries, constants, and True/False lists for boolean expressions.
+- Supports call structures (call_t)

-# expr_handler.cpp
+# expr_handler.cpp and expr_handler.h
-The main Link between parser and symbol managment functions
+The main Link between parser and symbol managment functions and also the core for expression management

-- it tracks scope, line, and function numbering.
+- it inncludes functions to create and change expressions (e.g., newexpr, emit_assign_exp)
+- Support function calls, method calls and anonymous functions
-- adds new variables/functions with correct type and scope.
+- type checking and error handling for operations.
-- Handles local and :: keywords and also ++ -- and assign checks (functions shouldn't use them)
-- it prevents illegal shadowings and redefinitions .
-- Provides debugging prints and the main printFullSymtable function.
+- we connect expressions to symbols in the symbol table using symEntr_to_expr();
+- Boolean expressions (like in AND, OR, and NOT) we use short-circuit logic, with expr* to_boolexpr(expr* e);